oyhovd/powermeter/README.rst

 project, based on the `Zephyr Project RTOS`_, version 1.9.1.
 It is a modification of the Zephyr project's peripheral_hr example, without all the heartrate stuff.

-The project will log your power consumption.
+The project will log your power consumption over time, and advertise the current and recent power consumption.
 Features are constantly changing :)

 To compile for nRF51 on PCA10028, just run::